Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Solstheim - Tomb of the Snow Prince v1.3](http://abitoftaste.altervista.org/morrowind/sopp/)

-Download either `wl_SolstheimOverhaul_v1.3.7z` or `wl_SolstheimOverhaul_v1.3 - BSA version.7z`.
+Search and Download either `wl_SolstheimOverhaul_v1.3.7z` or `wl_SolstheimOverhaul_v1.3 - BSA version.7z`.
 If using the BSA version, make sure to append it to the list of BSAs as stated earlier in the guide.
 This is an ABOT-updated and much-fixed version of TOTSP.

 The only real difference between these two is: